 A school seeking renewal of certification shall apply in writing to the Secretary no later than six months prior to the end of any period of certification.
 Where appropriate, the school may incorporate by reference its prior application or any portion thereof.
 Certification of a school completing timely application shall extend until the State Board acts on further certification.
-Any school seeking renewal that has obtained initial approval to offer or operate a program of college or professional education for credit or degree on or after January 1, 2015, shall obtain accreditation from an accrediting entity recognized by the U.S. Department of Education, in order to be considered eligible for renewal by the State Board.
+Any school seeking renewal, that has obtained initial approval to offer or operate a program of college or professional education for credit or degree, on or after January 1, 2015, shall obtain accreditation from an accrediting entity recognized by the U.S. Department of Education, in order to be considered eligible for renewal by the State Board within the first 10 years of operation.